madmodder123/OpenPS2Loader_Widescreen_Cheats/README.md

 Just make sure you go to "Cheat Settings" and change "Enable PS2RD Cheat Engine" to "On" and change "PS2RD Cheat Engine Mode" to "Auto-select cheats".

-This doesn't have every single game, and the haven't all been tested, but I am working on it.
+This doesn't have every single game, and they haven't all been tested, but I am working on it.

 I am converting the .pnach files from this Widescreen patch archive: https://forums.pcsx2.net/Thread-PCSX2-Widescreen-Game-Patches